 Olympic runner Caster Semenya is being attacked.

-The International Association of Athletics Federation (IAAF) recently passed a rule stating that female runners whose bodies naturally produce high levels of testosterone would have to take medication to suppress those levels.
+The International Association of Athletics Federation (IAAF) passed the rule in 2019, stating that female runners whose bodies naturally produce high levels of testosterone would have to take medication to suppress those levels.

-The decision is a direct dig at Semenya, who spent nearly a year fighting the decision.
-But now the ruling has officially been upheld by the Court Arbitration for Sport and the fight is over.
+The decision is a direct dig at Semenya, who spent years fighting the decision.
+But now the ruling has officially been upheld by the Swiss Supreme Court and the fight is over.

 According to the decision, in order for her to be eligible, Semenya would have to be on testosterone-reducing medication for six months to qualify again.
 Not to mention that she can now only compete in the 400m category.